snoopdeep/Real-Time-Weather-Monitoring/README.md

 ---

+## Weather API Information

+This project utilizes the **OpenWeather One Call API 3.0** to provide accurate and up-to-date weather information, including:

+### API Subscription and Usage
+To use this API, you’ll need to **sign up** and **subscribe** on the [OpenWeather website](https://openweathermap.org/api) to receive an API key.
+Note that the free tier allows up to **1,000 API calls per day**; usage beyond this limit incurs a small fee (0.0012 GBP per extra call).

+For more details on the One Call API and its subscription plans, refer to the [API Documentation](https://openweathermap.org/api/one-call-3).

+Please ensure your API key is correctly configured in the project for proper functionality.

+---

 # Contact Information

 If you have any questions or would like to reach out, feel free to contact me via the following channels: